cleverlight/lightenna/_includes/presentations/2019-09-30-migrate-train-run.md

 When they do, history again intimates that we might be able to re-use our existing IAC, or trivially transcode it.
 IAC today saves time and money tomorrow.

-> It matter less the specific language you code it in or tool you adopt.
+> It matters less the specific language you code it in or tool you adopt.
 It matters that you manage the problem with code.

 ---